metehandoenmez/nodejs-exercises/readme.md

 ## Exercise:

-The luckyDraw function returns a promise.
-Create a promise chain where the function is called for for each of the players: Joe, Caroline and Sabrina
+Create agetResults function that uses async and await.
+Inside of the function, call the luckyDraw function for each of the players: Tina, Jorge, Julien

-Log out the resolved value for each promise and handle any promise rejections in the chain.
+Log out the resolved value for each promise and handle any promise rejections.

 ```